 The shoulder seasons are always a great time to be in Europe and without a doubt, spring and autumn/fall are the best times to visit The Alentejo.
-The weather is beautiful and landscapes in full colour one way or the other.
+The weather is beautiful and the landscapes are in full colour one way or the other.
 Autumn is always a great time to visit Europe, especially in October as the weather is still nice and there are lots of harvest festivals to enjoy.

-That said, winter is also nice as Portugal tends to experience relatively mild winters.
-There have been a number of occasions we have enjoyed alfresco lunches in the sun during the winter months in the Alentejo.
+That said, winter is also lovely as Portugal tends to experience relatively mild winters.
+On several occasions, we have enjoyed alfresco lunches in the sun during the winter months in the Alentejo.

 Day 1 Évora (2 Nights)